Tatuck/bettercapPython/README.md

 # bettercapPython
 This program will let you use bettercap easily.

+Requierements:
+# apt-get install build-essential ruby-dev libpcap-dev
+# gem install bettercap

-But before you have to install bettercap.
+To use it you have to run it like:
+# python3 DnsSpoofSniff.py